-Figure A7: Load Duration Curves and 2023 Peak Load
+Figure A7: Load Duration Curves and 2024 Peak Load

 Although market conditions can still be tight in the winter and shoulder seasons because of generation, transmission outages, and fuel supply issues, MISO continues to be a summerpeaking market.
-To show the hourly variation in load, Figure A7 shows load levels for 2023 and the prior two years in the form of hourly load duration curves.
+To show the hourly variation in load, Figure A7 shows load levels for 2024 and the prior two years in the form of hourly load duration curves.
 These curves show the number of hours on the horizontal axis in which load is greater than or equal to the level indicated on the vertical axis.
-We show curves for 2021 through 2023 separately.
+We show curves for 2022 through 2024 separately.

-Figure A7: Load Duration Curves and 2023 Peak Load 2021-2023
+Figure A7: Load Duration Curves and 2024 Peak Load 2022-2024

 Load duration curves reveal the changes in load that are due to economic activity and weather conditions, among other things.
 The inset table indicates the number and percentage of hours when load exceeded 80, 90, 100, and 110 GW.
-The figure shows the actual and predicated peak load for 2023.
+The figure shows the actual and predicted peak load for 2024.
 The "Predicted Peak (50/50)" is the predicted peak load where MISO expected the load could be higher or lower than this level with equal probability.
-The "Predicted Peak (90/10)" is the predicted peak load where actual peak will be at or below this level with 90 percent probability (i.e., there is only a 10 percent probability of load peaking above this level).
+The "Predicted Peak (90/10)" is the predicted peak will be at or below this level with 90 percent probability (i.e., there is only a 10 percent probability of load peaking above this level).